Some Commonly Asked Questions

 All applicants are subject to a credit check and a proof of residency test.
 Other than that the criteria depend on the individual circumstances of the applicant.
 If the applicant is a student we will require a guarantor and a previous landlord reference.
 For a working person we will ask for an employer’s reference and a previous landlord reference.
 For self-employed people we will seek evidence of income from their accountant.

 Are you a member of any Accreditation bodies?

-Yes, we are members of Landlord Accreditation Scotland (LAS) and The Property Ombudsman (TPOS).
-If a landlord or tenant has an unresolved complaint or grievance against us they are able to seek redress through either of these bodies.
+Yes, we are members of the Association of Residential Letting Agents (ARLA), Landlord Accreditation Scotland (LAS) and The Property Ombudsman (TPOS).
+If a landlord or tenant has an unresolved complaint or grievance against us they are able to seek redress through these bodies.
 TPOS in particular has significant powers, including the ability to award compensation of up to £50000 to a tenant or landlord.

 What if my tenant is late with their rent?

 We will pursue late rents within a few days and keep you informed of progress.
 We use a variety of communication mechanisms including SMS, email, telephone and letter.
 Each case has to be dealt with differently however there are some general guidelines which we use.
 The main thing is to keep communication open.
 If the tenant does not respond to our requests we will arrange an inspection visit.
 If the rent becomes one month late we will normally serve notice after consulting with the landlord.

 What if my tenant stops paying their rent?

 This is the situation which haunts most landlords.
 As explained above we will normally serve notice to quit when rent is one month late.
 Usually we reach some agreement with the tenant and arrange a departure date.
 If the tenant persistently withholds rent and does not communicate we would take legal action to recover vacant possession.
 We maintain good relationships with our tenants and we have never had to take eviction proceedings in over 500 tenancies.

 What if I have my own contractors for maintenance work?